bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Results

 The previous section focussed on an analysis of the interpretability of bioSBM, showing that the inferred model parameters recapitulate and extend previous observations on the epigenetic state of the chromatin and its compartments.
 In this Section, we leverage the generative structure of bioSBM to test whether the simple representation of the genome contacts in terms of interactions between a limited number of communities and the fact that these communities can be determined starting from independent measurements of biochemical covariates is enough to reproduce long-range genome-wide chromatin contact patterns.

-Specifically, given matrices $B$ and $\Gamma$, inferred from some training chromosomes in some conditions, and biochemical measurements for test chromosomes (either different chromosomes in the same cell line, or chromosomes from a different cell line), we can compute their community structure as $\theta_i = \Gamma x_i$.
-With the predicted community structure, we use the matrix $B$ to sample contact maps and compute their expectations, which can then be compared to experimentally obtained Hi-C maps (refer to Sec.~\ref{sec:maps_generation} in SM for technical details).
+Specifically, given matrices $B$ and $\Gamma$, inferred from some training chromosomes in some conditions, and biochemical measurements for test chromosomes (either different chromosomes from the same cell line, or chromosomes from a different cell line), we can compute their community structure as $\theta_i = \Gamma x_i$.
+With the predicted community structure, we use the matrix $B$ to sample contact maps and compute their expectations, which can then be compared to experimentally obtained Hi-C maps (refer to Sec.~S2.B in SM~\cite{SMnote} for technical details and panels (b) and (c) in Fig.~\ref{fig:bioSBM_genprocess} for a schematic representation of the pipeline).

-Fig.~\ref{fig:hic_prediction_sbm} illustrates the testing pipeline, providing an example of the predicted Hi-C map and predicted Pearson correlation matrix for chromosome 19.
-Here, biochemical covariates associated with chromosome 19 were used, while the block model interaction parameters were inferred from a different set of chromosomes.
-The strong correlation between experimental and predicted maps, as quantified by Pearson correlation coefficients (Fig.~\ref{fig:hic_correlations}), demonstrates the model's predictive accuracy.
-Interestingly, the difference in accuracy between the training and test sets was marginal, with a one-tailed Mann-Whitney U test yielding a p-value of 0.12.
-Therefore, bioSBM effectively generalizes across different chromosomes within the same cell line, suggesting that the inferred associations $B_{kg}$ between communities and the biochemistry-to-structure map $\Gamma$ reflect genuine chromatin interactions.

-Further support for this conclusion comes from a comparison with state-of-the-art results reported by Esposito et al (2022)~\cite{esposito_polymer_2022}, where a code linking 1D chromatin marks to the interaction parameters of a polymer model was learned.
-While the polymer model similarly recapitulates chromatin contact patterns in training data, testing on unseen chromosomes from the GM12878 cell line strongly favors the bioSBM model in terms of predictive performance (see Fig.~\ref{fig:hic_correlations}).